 CRPG's were largely inspired by pen & paper role playing games such as Dungeons & Dragons.
 The genre spans early ASCII adventures such as Rogue, action RPG's such as Dragon Slayer and Diablo, and MMORPGs (Massively Multiplayer Online RPGs) such as Lineage and World of Warcraft.
 Freedom is a main element that has evolved with CRPG's.
 The earlier games were more linear in their approach, sometimes even approaching level design from a distinct "stages" standpoint.
 CRPGs evolved to have 3D dungeons, real time combat, and huge multiplayer, non-linear worlds.

 Real-Time Strategy games, such as Starcraft and Command & Conquer, is a genre that was at the heart of PC gaming in the 1990s and continues to remain a dominant PC genre in Asian countries like South Korea and China.
 The genre requires fast-paced clicking using a mouse, making implementation on consoles very difficult; ironically, the game often considered the first RTS, Herzog Zwei, was a Sega Mega Drive / Genesis console game.
 The genre has certainly seen evolution, but the premise of collecting resources, spawning an army, and sending it into battle, has remained relatively constant throughout RTS history.
+Today, the most popular RTS games are called MOBAs (Multiplayer Online Battle Arenas), with games such as League of Legends and DOTA 2 being some of the most played games in the world.

 The third, and arguably most popular, PC genre is the FPS.
 After being popularized with iD Software's Wolfenstein 3D, the genre exploded into popularity with Doom.
-The use of mouse a mouse to look around was later popularized by Duke Nukem 3D and Quake.
+The use of mouse to look around was later popularized by Duke Nukem 3D and Quake.
 It's a genre that has been ported to consoles, but still controls better on PC due to quick, precise aiming with mice.
 Landmark PC FPS games include Doom, Quake, Counter-Strike, and Half-Life.

 The ability to selectively upgrade hardware also gives PC gamers a flexibility absent in console gaming.
 Users can upgrade RAM, GPU or hard drives to make their computers more powerful as the games become more demanding.
 In turn, this flexibility and constant increase in performance allows developers to create games that can fully utilize the latest hardware, often leading to more complex or better looking games.